lyngklip/structjs/README.md

 | s |char[]        | String |   |
 | p |char[]        | String |   |

-**Differences from Python**
 ```
+Differences from Python:
 No 'l', 'L', 'q', 'Q', 'P', no integers, no floats, no doubles, only numbers.
 For 'l' and 'L' use 'i' and 'I'.
 For 'P' use 'H', or 'I' as appropriate.
 'q' and 'Q' cannot be fully represented in javascript.
-Use 'I' or 'i' instead.
+Use 'i' or 'I' instead.
 ```
 A format character may be preceded by an integral repeat count.
 For example, the format string `'4h'` means exactly the same as `'hhhh'`.